ni/nimi-python/docs/nifgen/attributes.rst

 .. py:attribute:: started_event_delay

     Specifies the amount of delay applied to a Started Event with respect to the  analog output of the signal generator.
 A positive delay value specifies that  the Started Event occurs after the analog data, and a negative delay  value specifies that the Started Event occurs before the analog data.
 The default value is zero, which will align the Started event with the analog output.
-    You can specify the units of the delay value by setting the NIFGEN_ATTR_STARTED_EVENT_DELAY attribute.
+    You can specify the units of the delay value by setting the :py:data:`nifgen.Session.started_event_delay` attribute.

     The following table lists the characteristics of this property.